Privacy notice: applicants (AUC UK-Track)

 For the administration of your application

 Where you have been offered a place, we will ask you to declare whether or not you have certain types of criminal convictions (regardless of whether or not you are applying for a course which leads to a career in a regulated profession) and may make additional checks in the event you do declare a criminal conviction.
-We use this information to consider whether it is appropriate to admit you to the University, in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and vulnerable adults.
+We use this information to consider whether it is appropriate to admit you to the University, in the context of helping to provide a safe community in which staff and students can teach and learn, and in which we can safeguard children (those under 18 years old) and adults at risk.

 Communicating with you